RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work we present a new open infrastructure to introduce hardware acceleration in ROS~2 in a scalable and technology-agnostic manner.
-Our architecture allows us to increase the performance of robotics applications through \emph{seamless integration of hardware acceleration} with ROS~2 APIs and its conventional flows.
+Our architecture allows us to increase the performance of robotics applications through the \emph{integration of hardware acceleration} with ROS~2 APIs and its conventional flows.
 We do so by extending ROS~2 in a way that is \emph{portable across accelerator platforms} (e.g., FPGAs, GPUs) and system deployments (e.g., edge devices, workstations, data centers, and cloud).
-We also present a \emph{low-overhead tracing and benchmarking framework} to analyze performance across ROS~2 computational graphs.
+We also present a \emph{template for low-overhead tracing and benchmarking} to analyze performance across both hardware accelerated and standard ROS~2 computational graphs.

 We use our open architecture and our tracing and benchmarking infrastructure to demonstrate a principled design methodology for ROS~2 hardware acceleration, exposing insights into how to optimize overall system-wide performance by analyzing a CPU baseline, and comparing accelerator design iterations to that original baseline.
 We examine a case study using the Xilinx Kria KV260 platform to demonstrate FPGA acceleration of one of the most popular packages in the ROS perception pipeline: \texttt{image\_pipeline}.
 We first demonstrate a modest performance speedup of $6.22\%$ from offloading perception tasks to the FPGA, and then increased speedup by additionally addressing the communication overheads that we identified as bottlenecks by analyzing our CPU baseline.
 We achieved a speedup of $26.96\%$ from re-architecting the graph to combine nodes and avoid inter-FPGA-node communication delays inflicted by interactions with the CPU, but this approach requires substantial effort from users to re-architect their graphs.
-Instead, to avoid this overhead and stay in alignment with the ROS~2 programming model, we then design a novel \emph{intra-FPGA ROS~2 Node communication queue} that allows ROS \emph{Nodes} and \emph{Components} to deliver faster dataflows, achieving a $24.42\%$ speedup over a CPU without excessive manual per-kernel design effort.
+Instead, to avoid this overhead and stay in alignment with the ROS~2 programming model, we then design a novel \emph{template for intra-FPGA ROS~2 Node communication queues} that allows ROS \emph{Nodes} and \emph{Components} to deliver faster dataflows, achieving a $24.42\%$ speedup over a CPU without excessive manual per-kernel design effort.